-The rider must wear suitable clothing to afford protection against the cold and against injury in case of a fall, and padded knee-length boots or other solid footwear.
+The rider must wear suitable clothing (a suit or trousers and long-sleeve shirt) to afford protection against the cold and against injury in case of a fall, and padded knee-length boots or other solid footwear.

 For Supermoto

 Riders must wear a complete leather suit in one piece, with a minimum thickness of 1.2 mm, and with additional leather padding or other protection on the principal contact points (elbows, shoulders, fore-arms, hips, knees, etc.).